Unknown3663/university-museum/RESPONSIVE_DESIGN.md

 - [ ] Verify search functionality on all sizes
 - [ ] Test pagination on exhibits page
 - [ ] Check image loading and optimization
-- [ ] Verify category filters wrap properly
+- [ ] Verify filters wrap properly
 - [ ] Test form inputs on touch devices
 - [ ] Check landscape orientation on mobile
 - [ ] Verify no horizontal scroll on any viewport